Virtual Clinic Videos

 will learn to make working diaphragms from paper (and

-optionally from thin styrene sheet and wire) that are
+optionally from thin styrene sheet and wire) that are useful

-assemble (glue) paper, you can make diaphragms.
+(glue) paper, you can make diaphragms.
+View Clinic

 ^Top